wybaby168/BackboneAppRunner/README.md

-# literate-octo-umbrella
+# Backbone App Runner
-To dispatch your application by AppDelegate
+To dispatch your application by AppDelegate.

+Use the enter-mode coding style to make you work more easily.